 Enrollment in the SEE program is based upon an annual random number drawing lottery process that includes consideration of factors such as parents’ place of employment and sibling status.
 Smithsonian employees and siblings of children previously enrolled in the program get priority for all open spaces at SEE.
 Enrollment is determined for the upcoming fall through the lottery process.
 If a vacancy occurs during the year, a child will be selected from the remaining applicants according to the same lottery results, but always giving priority to Smithsonian staff members and alumni families.
-WE ARE CURRENTLY ACCEPTING APPLICATIONS THROUGH JUNE 1ST.

 All applications should be returned to SEE along with the application fee of $50.
 A fee of $25 is charged to reapply each year.
 Application DOES NOT guarantee enrollment.

 SEE 2019 – 2020 cohort is currently full.
 To be placed on our waitlist or to inquire about the 2020 – 2021 academic year, please email email@example.com.